CubedProgrammer/linux_utility/README.md

 cxso -o libheron.so heron.o -lm
 clang -o program.out program.o -L. -lheron
 ```
+### ffill
+Fills a file with a certain number of a specific byte.

+First argument is the byte to fill with, in hexadecimal.
+The second is the number of bytes, in decimal.

+All arguments after that are file names, those are the files that will be written to.
+If any of the files do not already exist, they will be created.

+This program was made for the sole purpose of testing [cpbar](#cpbar), but may still be useful elsewhere.
 ### floattoy
 Play with a single precision IEEE-754 floating-point number.